 For an attractive, healthy smile that lasts.

-With brushing, flossing, and professional visits to Drs.
-Viola and Whitcomb, your implant-supported crowns and dentures will keep going right alongside you!
+With brushing, flossing, and professional visits to Dr. Whitcomb, your implant-supported crowns and dentures will keep going right alongside you!

 People often overlook the longer-term consequences of missing teeth.
 Case in point: